Are there any personal data collected through this website?

 Are the transactions through this website safe?

 Yes they are.
-All transactions through www.zero-project.gr are secured by Paypal.
+All the transactions through www.zero-project.gr are secured by Paypal.

 2. About "zero-project"